xodio/xod/packages/xod-arduino/README.md

 # xod-arduino

-This package provides functions that transpiles Project into Arduino CPP code.
+This package provides functions that transpile a Project into Arduino C++ code.

-Platform-specific functions always takes two arguments: Project and Path to an entry-point patch.
+    import transpileForArduino from 'xod-arduino';
+    transpileForArduino(project, '@/entryPointPatch'); // will return C++ code